-In Years 10 and 11 students are taught in groups based upon their option choices made in Year 9.
-In Years 10 and 11, for English, Maths, Science, RS and Humanities students are usually organised into 2 mixed ability bands.
+In Years 10 and 11 students are taught in groups based upon their option choices made at the end of Year 9.
+In Years 10, for English, Maths, Science and Religious Education students are usually organised into 2 mixed ability bands.
 Within each band, classes are organised into academic sets.
+In Year 11, For English, Maths, Science, Religious Education and Humanities students are taught across one linear band and classes are organised into academic sets.
 All other subjects are based upon the student uptake for each subject and are taught in mixed ability option groups.
-Due to the size of the cohort, Year 11 are taught for English, Maths, Science, RS and Humanities in one linear band including all students in the year group.

 PSHCE is organised into a rolling programme, involving 1 lesson per week over 5 half terms being dedicated to this subject area.
-All students participate in the PSHCE programme in school across years 7 to 11.
+All students participate in the PSHCE programme in school across Years 7 to 11.